TheRealFREDP3D/llm-indexer/README.md

 # LLM Chat Indexer

+Heavy Usage of AI was made to try to build this.

+---

 ![Screenshot](assets/v0.1.5-screenshot.jpg)

 A web application for indexing, searching, and analyzing chat conversations with large language models (LLMs).